 More often than not, the “established order” means war, economic exploitation of the many by the few, disenfranchisement of the many by the few.
 Disproportionate among those many are women.
 Worldwide, women and girls are profoundly impacted by all forms of societal violence, from domestic violence, economic and cultural suppression, to the rape, murder, torture and displacement that are the tragic methods of war.
 Even in peace time the paradigm of societies is still far from inclusive or egalitarian.
 This we know.
 So we struggle and dream.
 And very many of us manage to accomplish triumphant victories… spearheading work that transforms and uplifts our societies, bringing peace, justice and well-being.
 And we have the potential to bring our own unique perspective to the work we do, changing the “old boy” paradigm of violence, greed and power politics.

 WOMEN RISING RADIO airs nationwide in the United States on about 200 stations including NPR, community, and college radio.
 We are also broadcast in Canada, the Netherlands, Ireland, Australia and South Africa.
 We are podcast to about 20,000 listeners.
-We’re archived online at the site of our co-producer, the National Radio Project.
+We’re archived online at the site of our fiscal sponsor and distributor, Making Contact.
 We have had a creative and productive relationship with NRP for over a decade.

 About the photograph above, from the Occupy! movement… It says what we want to say, and what the great progressive activist Emma Goldman said: “If I can’t dance, it’s not my revolution!”
 We women will shape the yet-to-be-born society with our vision! _____________________________________________________________ REVIEWS OF WOMEN RISING RADIO!
 MEDIA AND OTHERS:

 Here is a review of our program #IV (religious activists) from Dheera Sujan, producer of Vox Humana in the Netherlands.
 It was published on the Public Radio Exchange (PRX):